 Growth of Mutual Fund Industry in India

 The mutual fund industry in India has witnessed remarkable growth and evolution over the years, reflecting the changing dynamics of the country’s financial landscape.
 Starting with the establishment of the Unit Trust of India (UTI) in 1963, India’s mutual fund sector gained momentum in the early 1990s with the introduction of economic reforms.
 Therefore, in recent years, the mutual fund industry has diversified its product offerings to cater to a wide range of investor preferences, including equity funds, debt funds, hybrid funds, and thematic funds.
 As the growth of mutual funds in India continues, the mutual fund industry is expected to play a crucial role in channelling savings into productive investments, contributing to the overall development of the financial markets.
+This article will explore the growth of mutual funds in India further and discuss facts, performance etc.

 What is a Mutual Fund?